ROOM LIGHTING DESIGN IDEAS

 You can also plan flexible combinations of light to suit different moods and uses, using dimmers and zoning lights to achieve the mood or feel you require.

 For example, if you are renovating your kitchen/dining area you will need plenty of task lighting for food preparation.
-However, you can supplement this by soft ambient light and accent lighting when entertaining guests for dinner.
+However, you can supplement this with soft ambient light and accent lighting when entertaining guests for dinner.

 AMBIENT LIGHTING OPTIONS